Variable valve timing: Coaxial two shaft combined cam lobe profile

-This system is not known to be used in any production engines.

 The operating principle is that the one follower spans the pair of closely spaced lobes.
-Up to the angular limit of the nose radius the follower 'sees' the combined surface of the two lobes as a continuous, smooth surface.
+Up to the angular limit of the nose radius, the follower is acted upon by the combined surface of the two lobes as a continuous, smooth surface.
 When the lobes are exactly aligned the duration is at a minimum (and equal to that of each lobe alone) and when at the extreme extent of their misalignment the duration is at a maximum.
 The basic limitation of the scheme is that only a duration variation equal to that of the lobe nose true radius (in camshaft degrees or double this value in crankshaft degrees) is possible.
 In practice this type of variable cam has a maximum range of duration variation of about forty crankshaft degrees.

 This is the principle behind what seems to be the very first variable cam suggestion appearing in the USPTO patent files in 1925 (1527456).
 The "Clemson camshaft" is of this type.

+The system described above is not known to be used in any production engines, but a simplified version was developed by Mechadyne for the Viper V10 engine for the 2008 model year.
+This pushrod engine had two valves per cylinder and a single camshaft.
+The timing of the exhaust valves was adjusted by up to 36° relative to the inlet valves by a cam-in-cam system (the duration of exhaust valve opening was not altered).